alexcrist/neural-network/README.md

 * To the best of my knowledge, it appears that input and output values must be fed in between 0 and 1.
+* Neural network can only handle fully numerical data.